InsightReactions/tinyllama.insightreactions.github.io/docs/guides/amica/custom-characters.md

 7. **Confirm successful import**:
    - If done correctly, Amica will load your character immediately into the background.
 Back out of the submenus by clicking on the house icon 🏠 in the top-left corner to see your new avatar.

+{: .note }
+Amica stores these settings on your browser locally.
+If you want to use this 3D model with a different browser, or on a different computer, you will need to repeat these steps.

 ---

 ### Changing the Display Name